xdNuggets/CortexCore/README.md

 # Maintainers

-The current maintainers are a bunch fuckign losers cuz i dont know their name syet.
+Our current maintainers are Josh (xdNuggets), and Mantice (DeOpping).
+If you wish to be a contributor simply shoot us a DM.

 # Contributing

 ## The plugin will be coded in Java, and we will utilize the [Google Style Guide](https://google.github.io/styleguide/javaguide.html).
-Please navigate to our contributing [guide](placeholder.com)
+Please navigate to our contributing [guide](https://github.com/xdNuggets/CortexCore/blob/main/CONTRIBUTING.md)